 Become a Leader

-Applications to serve as a Fall 2019 or Spring 2020 Alternative Breaks Staff/Faculty Partner are closed!
-If you're interested in joining our program, receiving a unique mentorship and community-engaged experience on campus, and exploring a topic of Justice you're passionate about, consider applying to become a part of our 2020-2021 Leadership Team.
-A more detailed outline of the benefits, responsibilities, and expectations of AB Staff/Faculty Partners, along with a link to the application and other resources, can be found below.
+If you're interested in joining our program, receiving a unique mentorship and community-engaged experience on campus, and exploring a topic of justice you're passionate about, consider applying to become a part of our team!
+Our 2022-2023 Leadership Team applications are now closed.

-Any questions can be directed to J Swanger, Alternative Breaks Program Manager.
+Any questions can be directed to Grace Hymel, Alternative Breaks Program Manager.

 Join us as a Site Leader!

 Spend a year planning an immersive, justice-based community engagement experience for ten other students around a topic you’re passionate about.
 Site Leaders are current U of U students that are paired with a Staff/Faculty Partner to support them through the process as they learn skills such as conflict resolution, community development theory, inclusion practices, and explore how justice relates to volunteerism both locally and nationally.

 Time Commitment: 4-6 hours a week (may fluctuate during the year, with increased hours as your Alternative Break approaches)

 What we look for in our Site Leaders

 - Positive, enthusiastic, and encouraging attitudes